 After you’ve finished working on the content, it’s time to adjust the design.

-Open the Appearance tab and go through the settings.
+Appearance tab and go through the settings.
 You may want to leave everything as is or change the size, the color theme, or the image on the form.
 Choose a creative from the Getsitecontrol’s gallery or upload your own.

 For those familiar with CSS, there is a CSS editor with wider design possibilities.